teezyyoxo/kubem8/README.md

 - Supports **partial substring** matches for pod names.
 - You may hardcode a namespace by modifying the NAMESPACE_ARG variable inside the scripts.
 - Works best with reasonably short and unique search strings to avoid large result sets.

+## Future Plans 💡
+- Package each script into one binary (i.e., kubem8) for easier application and deployment.
+- Prettier output
+- Potential rebuild with Python, to leverage and include jq for more efficient log parsing

 ## Contributions
 Feel free to open issues or pull requests for improvements!